mfgustavo/glompo/docs/parallelism.rst

 I/O collisions if the task relies on external files during its calculation.

 If threads are used, make sure the task is thread-safe!
 Also note that forced terminations are not possible in this case and hanging optimizers will not be killed.
-The :attr:`force_terminations_after` parameter is ignored.
+The :code:`force_terminations_after` parameter is ignored.

 in cases where two levels of parallelism exist (i.e. the optimizers and multiple parallel function